-6. When an airline has been so designated and authorized in accordance with this Article, it may at any time begin to operate the agreed services, in accordance with the provisions of this Agreement.

-7. Unless immediate action is essential to prevent infringement of the laws and regulations referred to above or unless safety or security requires action in accordance with the provisions of Article 13 (Safety) or Article 14 (Security), the rights enumerated in paragraph 5 of this Article shall be exercised only after consultations between the aeronautical authorities in conformity with Article 18 (Consultations) of this Agreement.
+- particular Annexes 1, 6 and 8) to the Convention, or the competent aeronautical authority is not clearly identified in the designation; or - (iii) the airline is not owned directly or through majority ownership or is not effectively controlled by WAEMU Member States and/or by nationals of WAEMU Member States. - 6.
+When an airline has been so designated and authorized in accordance with this Article, it may at any time begin to operate the agreed services, in accordance with the provisions of the present Agreement. - 7.
+Unless immediate action is essential to prevent infringement of the laws and regulations referred to above or unless fair competition, safety or security requires action in accordance with the provisions of Article 12 (Capacity and Fair Competition), 13 (Safety) or 14 (Security), the rights enumerated in paragraph 1 of this Article shall be exercised only after consultations between the aeronautical authorities in conformity with Article 18 (Consultations) of this Agreement.

-ARTICLE 4 APPLICABILITY OF LAWS AND REGULATIONS
+APPLICABILITY OF LAWS AND REGULATIONS

-1. The laws and regulations of one Contracting Party shall apply to the navigation and operation of the aircraft of the airlines designated by the other Contracting Party during entry into, flying over, stay in and departure from the territory of the first Contracting Party.

-2. The laws and regulations of one Contracting Party governing entry into, stay in and departure from its territory of passengers, baggage, crew, cargo and mail such as formalities regarding entry, exit, emigration, immigration, customs, health and quarantine shall apply to passengers, baggage, crew, cargo and mail carried by aircraft of the airlines designated by the other Contracting Party whilst they are within the said territory.
+- 1. The laws and regulations of one Contracting Party shall apply to the navigation and operation of the aircraft of the airlines designated by the other Contracting Party during entry into, flying over, stay in and departure from the territory of the first Contracting Party. - 2.
+The laws and regulations of one Contracting Party governing entry into, stay in and departure from its territory of passengers, crew, cargo or mail such as formalities regarding entry, exit, emigration, immigration, customs, health and quarantine shall apply to passengers, crew, cargo and mail carried by aircraft of the airlines designated by the other Contracting Party whilst they are within the said territory.

-3. Each Contracting Party shall permit, on its territory, the designated airlines of the other Contracting Party to take measures (e.g. the deployment of document specialists) to ensure that only persons are carried, who fulfil the necessary conditions for entry into or transit through the territory of the other Contracting Party and are in possession of the required travel documents.

-4. Each Contracting Party shall, upon request, supply to the other Contracting Party copies of the relevant laws and regulations referred to in this Article.
+- 3 Each Contracting Party shall permit, on its territory, the designated airlines of the other Contracting Party to take measures (e.g. the deployment of document specialists) to ensure that only persons are carried, who fulfil the necessary conditions for entry into or transit through the territory of the other Contracting Party and are in possession of the required travel documents. - 4.
+Each Contracting Party shall readmit to its territory for the purposes of examination a person who had been present in its territory before embarkation and who has been found inadmissible and thus denied entry at the destination airport.
+Where a person who has been found to be inadmissible is not or is no longer in possession of his or her travel documents or if their travel documents have been destroyed, a Contracting Party shall accept instead a document attesting to the circumstances of embarkation and arrival issued by the authorities of the other Contracting Party. - 5.
+Each Contracting Party shall, upon request, supply to the other Contracting Party copies of the relevant laws and regulations referred to in this Article.